Ydvaaman/inHotel/README.md

 ## Technologies Used

-- MongoDB: A NoSQL database for storing user information, hotel details, and bookings.
+- MongoDB: A MySQL database for storing user information, hotel details, and bookings.

 - Express: A Node.js web application framework for building the server-side part of the application.